cypress-io/cypress-documentation/plugins/cypressRemarkPlugins/readme.md

 # Cypress Remark Plugins for Docs

-This "package" contains a few remark plugins for creating Tabs/code-blocks for Cypress config samples.
+This "package" contains a few remark plugins for creating and populating content variations in Tabs/code-blocks for Cypress config samples.

 This is developed as a separate package so it can be in TS and have its own